bxlab/cmdb-quantbio/assignments/lab/data_visualization/index.md

 In the first exercise, you'll be exploring some aspects of the GTEx whole blood data and generating plots that communicate the observed patterns in an easy-to-interpret manner.
 You will be producing four figures.
 Each should be saved as it's own separate file and uploaded as part of the assignment.

-For all figures, label the axes appropriately, provide legends only when necessary, do not place a title or any other elements on the plot itself. **You will be graded on proper labelling.**<br><br>
+For all figures, label the axes appropriately, provide legends only when necessary, do not place a title or any other elements on the plot itself. **You will be graded on proper labelling.**

+Create a `plotting_exercise1.py` script now for this exercise.<br><br>

 #### **Step 1.0**: Load the data

-Load and normalize the GTEx data using the code below:
+In your `plotting_exercise1.py` script, load and normalize the GTEx data using the code below:

 ```
 import numpy as np